 Now, we’ve mostly been talking about tech automation, but we need to self-check and automate our own habits, too!

 Email can be one of the most time-consuming tasks on an entrepreneur’s daily to-do list.
 Right??
 Every day, I like to see how little time I can spend in my inbox.
-I had it down to about two hours a day on a good day, which I was pretty proud of.
-However, at the beginning of the year, I brought on a lovely assistant to help me out here, so I make sure I track half an hour to MAYBE one hour a day to inboxing.
+I was spending about two hours a day, on a good day, which I was pretty proud of.
+However, now I have Rach on my team to help me out here, so I make sure I track half an hour to MAYBE one hour a day to inboxing.

 One: Set up email templates